wb-driver/DRIVER2.0/web-installation.md

 ###### The command should clone the github repository

-**2. Run production.sh from driver_new_tech which will take the clone of backend as well as front-end repositories and install all teh required prerequisites.**
+**2. Run production.sh from driver_new_tech which will take the clone of backend as well as front-end repositories and install all the required prerequisites.**

     cd driver_new_tech
     sudo bash production_host.sh